 As tools are prone to falling over, resulting in extra labor for you to do!
 Why?
 Using a compass, check the bucket’s diameter three inches just below the rim, mark it on the table, and then cut it out with a saw.
 In this stage, you can place long-handled instruments in the buckets and then drop the container into the opening.

 5. Rake Hook

 Has an older rake lain around that you’re not utilizing anymore?
 Isolate the grip and use the steel tines as hangers to hang your grilling implements on it.
 The rake head has a hole for mounting, so go ahead and use it!
 You can use it to create a rustic outdoor ambiance in your outdoor BBQ area.

 6. File Holder

 Keep your grill equipment and grill equipment, such as chopping boards, aluminum foil, and spoons, upright in an old file holder or a pair of mounting file carriers that you aren’t currently using.

 Like a file cabinet, this will keep your BBQ basics organized.
 Also on this list of clever tips for organizing kitchens and removing clutter is recycling file holders.

-8. Use a Caddy Grill Organizer For Grilling Utensils Storage
+8. Use a Grill Caddy For Grilling Utensils Storage

 The BBQ apron is one of the best grill tool storage ideas.
 An apron has multiple pockets and loops for holding your BBQ tools and utensils.